Homogeneous spaces over an abelian variety: A question of Colliot-Thélène and Iyer

 We can now prove the following the proposition:

-\begin{proposition} Let $G$ be a reductive group such that $G_0$ is a quasi-split reductive group.
-There exists an étale isogeny $f$ of $A$ such that, after pulling back $G$ via $f$, the group $G$ becomes an inner form of $G_0 \times A$, which is generically trivial as an inner form of $G_0 \times \Spec k(A)$; that is, the associated class
+\begin{proposition} Let $G$ be a reductive group over $U$ such that $G_0$ is quasi-split and whose root datum has no factors of type~$E_8$ whenever $\dim A > 2$ or $k$ is not algebraically closed.
+Then there exists an étale isogeny $f$ of $A$ such that, after pulling back $G$ via~$f$, the group $f^*G$ is generically isomorphic to $G_0 \times \Spec k(A)$ and is an inner form of $G_0 \times f^{-1}(U)$, which is generically the trivial inner form of $G_0 \times \Spec k(A)$.